 My Biggest Tip for Avila Beach

-Initially I parked at the parking lot at Harford Pier because that’s where I was going Kayaking, side note, it’s also near Fat Cat’s one of the most popular restaurants in Avila Beach.
+Initially, I parked in the parking lot at Harford Pier because that’s where I was going kayaking.
+There were plenty of parking spots when I arrived.

 So if you’re planning to visit Avila Beach in the busy summer months, plan to get there early to snag your parking spot or just bring some extra patience.

 Alright, now that we’ve got that out of the way, let’s get to the best things to do in Avila Beach!

 Go Kayaking or Paddle Boarding to Point San Luis Lighthouse